ryancblack/TFSFoDIntegration/README.md

-## TFSFoDIntegration
+## HPE Fortify on Demand - Team Foundation Server Build Integration

-This project aims to provide a simple example of Team Foundation Server integration with the HPE Fortify on Demand uploader tool available to customers.
+This project aims to provide a simple example of Microsoft Team Foundation Server integration with the HPE Fortify on Demand uploader tool available to customers.

-The PowerShell script, located on the server with the upload tool, may be called via a Build Defintion with required parameters.
+The PowerShell script, located on the server with the upload tool, may be called via a Build Definition with required parameters.
 Please review the included PDF for detailed instructions.